DEGREES

 The Second Vatican Council taught that “the study of the sacred page,” that is, the Bible, must be “the soul of sacred theology” (Dei Verbum, 24).

 The Scripture concentration offers students a rigorous set of courses that teach them how to interpret the literary, historical, and theological dimensions of the biblical texts in ways that are informed by both the Church’s tradition and contemporary biblical scholarship.
 The concentration includes courses in both Old and New Testament studies as well as offerings in biblical languages and biblical hermeneutics.
-Students will also have the opportunity to visit the Holy Land and study Scripture in the very places the Bible describes.

 One of the primary strengths of the program is that many of our faculty members are Scripture scholars.
 They have studied the Bible in its original languages and have written dissertations and published books on biblical topics and themes.
 Our faculty brings the breadth of their knowledge to the classroom, making Scripture study comprehensible and transformative for our students.